 This time of year, I often get questions about what type of summer annual forages to plant in Colquitt County.
 Warm season annual grasses are established from seed and are productive during spring and summer.
-Plantings of warm season annual grasses can be made in the spring as soon as the soil temperature (at a two inch depth) warms to 65º F and can be planted as late as July without a yield penalty.
-Seed can be broadcast or drilled in narrow (more than 15 inches) or wide (up to 36 inches) rows.
+Plantings of warm season annual grasses can be made in the spring as soon as the soil temperature (at a two inch depth) warms to 65º F. Seed can be broadcast or drilled in narrow (more than 15 inches) or wide (up to 36 inches) rows.
 Seed should be planted at a soil depth of 1/2 to one inch.
 Ideally, summer annual grasses should be established on well-drained, fertile soils with good water-holding capacity.
 Higher seeding rates may help to decrease stem size, but it is unlikely that this will be valuable enough to compensate for the expense of the higher seeding rate.
 Below is a table that shows planting date and seed rate information.

 New varieties of warm-season annual grasses are released periodically, so it is important to examine the yield comparison trials in UGA’s Statewide Variety Testing Program (https://www.caes.uga.edu/commodities/swvt/).